htcondor/htcondor/docs/admin-manual/file-and-cred-transfer.rst

 rpm on the access point.
-Additionally, on the access point set the :macro:`SEC_CREDENTIAL_GETTOKEN_OPTS` configuration option to ``-a <vault.name>`` where <vault.name> is the fully qualified domain name of the Vault machine.  *condor_submit* users will then be able to select the oauth services that are defined on the Vault server.
+Additionally, on the access point set the :macro:`SEC_CREDENTIAL_GETTOKEN_OPTS` configuration option to ``-a <vault.name>`` where <vault.name> is the fully qualified domain name of the Vault machine.  :tool:`condor_submit` users will then be able to select the oauth services that are defined on the Vault server.
 See the htvault-config (`https://github.com/fermitools/htvault-config <https://github.com/fermitools/htvault-config>`_)